 Due to security and privacy issues, the White House and all surrounding areas are a no-go zone for aircraft and drones.
 The secret service will do all it can to protect the president and uphold their privacy.
 If you break this restriction and fly your drone within a 15-mile radius of Washington DC, you could be fined and, in the worst-case scenario, get jailed.

-You also can’t fly your drone close to military bases.
+You also can’t fly your drone close to military bases like Area 51 and Fort Knox.
 Interestingly, when drones started becoming popular, the FAA allowed people to fly their drones around military bases.
 It was strongly discouraged but not illegal, so people flew their UAVs in security-sensitive areas.
 However, as more people adopted drones, the FAA created regulations aimed at upholding the security of the nation.
 Currently, almost all military bases are no-fly zones, and you can’t use your device in the Army and Navy, Air Forces, coast guard, the national guard, etc.